 - Sprouted nut butters

 This is not an all-inclusive list by any means, and if you get tested for food sensitivities (which I recommend for those with gut health and thyroid issues) then a specific dietary plan can be incorporated based off of your test results.
-It is very important to note that if you are getting treated for SIBO, following a low FODMAP diet while working to kill the bacteria is not necessary.
+It is very important to note that if you are getting treated for SIBO with an antibiotic or natural antimicrobial protocol following a low FODMAP diet while working to kill the bacteria is not necessary.
 This can actually make it harder to kill the bacteria because they can hide.
+A low FODMAP diet is only recommended when using diet alone to control this condition.

 Along with getting the proper testing, there are some other things that you can do to help control SIBO through dietary and lifestyle changes.
 Here are a couple of steps you can take today using a functional medicine approach to tackling SIBO: